somleng/somleng-project/docs/case_study_africas_voices.md

 ## Outcomes

+RapidPro is no longer used for triggering outbound calls

 * Somleng SCFM
 * Recording
 * Documentation

 ## Cost Savings

-See [Real Time Data](http://rtd.somleng.org/) for an up-to-date comparison of cost savings [compared to Twilio](https://www.twilio.com/voice/pricing/so)
+See [Somleng's Real Time Data](http://rtd.somleng.org/) for an up-to-date comparison of cost savings [compared to Twilio](https://www.twilio.com/voice/pricing/so)

 ## Lessons Learned